manasakv12/delta/README.md

 # delta
-This is git and github demo
+This is git and github demo.